Catechism

 A catechism (/ˈkætəˌkɪzəm/; from κατηχέω, "to teach orally") is a summary or exposition of doctrine and serves as a learning introduction to the Sacraments traditionally used in catechesis, or Christian religious teaching of children and adult converts.
-Catechisms are doctrinal manuals – often in the form of questions followed by answers to be memorised – a format that has been used in non-religious or secular contexts as well.
+As Daniel R. Hyde has shown, this word is used in the New Testament (Luke 1:4; Acts 18:25; 21:2, 24; Rom.
+2:18; 1 Cor.
+14:19; Gal.
+6:6) for the instruction of believers.
+Catechisms are doctrinal manuals—often in the form of set questions and answers to be memorized—a format that has been used in non-religious or secular contexts as well.

 The term catechumen refers to the designated recipient of the catechetical work or instruction.
 In the Catholic Church, catechumens are those who are preparing to receive the Sacrament of Baptism.
 Traditionally, they would be placed separately during Holy Mass from those who had been baptized, and would be dismissed from the liturgical assembly before the Profession of Faith (Nicene Creed) and General Intercessions (Prayers of the Faithful).

 Catechisms are characteristic of Western Christianity but are also present in Eastern Christianity.
 In 1973, The Common Catechism, the first joint catechism of Catholics and Protestants, was published by theologians of the major Western Christian traditions, as a result of extensive ecumenical dialogue.